2020/2021 Competency-Based Task/Competency List for Family and Consumer Sciences Exploratory III (8245/36 weeks)

 - Prepare a nutritious meal.

-- Describe the various nutrients and their effects on the body.
+- Analyze nutrients and their effects on the body.

 - Compare the cost and taste of made-from-scratch, convenience, and ready-made foods.

-- Evaluate the impact of science and technology on food composition and safety, from production through consumption.
+- Research the effects of science and technology on food composition and safety, from production through consumption.

-- Describe lifespan wellness practices and related community resources.
+- Research lifespan wellness practices and related community resources.